robfatland/mocean/README.md

 ## Using a browser

-**http://52.34.243.66:8080/begin** will start **Steps**.
-Notice this is just a URL, not Python code.
+**http://52.34.243.66:8080/steps** will start the **steps** game.
+This is a URL, not Python code.
-This is our first clue that Python is acting like a browser.
-Similarly you can see if the **Mocean** game is running or not using **http://52.34.243.66:8080/mocean**.
+Python will eventually be substituted for the browser address bar.